-Xerxes was the fourth king of the Achaemenid dynasty who ruled over a large geographical area.
-This geographical area extended to the Jihun and Seyhan rivers on one side and Greece and Egypt on the other side.
+Xerxes was the fourth king of the Achaemenid dynasty, and he ruled over a large geographical area, which extended to the Jihun and Seyhan rivers on one side and Greece and Egypt on the other.

 king xerxes